zaphosting/docs/en/vserver_windows_vrising.md

 ---
 id: vserver_windows_vrising
-title: vServer: Install V-Rising  on Windows
+title: vServer Install V-Rising  on Windows
 description: Information on how to install and set up a V-Rising Server on your Windows vServer and Dedicated Server from ZAP-Hosting - ZAP-Hosting.com Documentations
 sidebar_label: V-Rising
 ---